genebean/genebean-nxlog/README.md

 *	`input_file_path` - defines the path to use if reading from a local file
 * `input_module` - the name of the input module to use
 * `input_type` - the name of the registered input reader function to use
+* `input_options` - an array of options for the added input_module.
+Each
+  item in the array will be an line in this section of the config file
+* `input_template` - for use custom template
 `nxlog::config::output` - builds an Output section using the specified name.

 * `output_address`   - the address of the remote host to send data to
 * `output_execs`  - an array of Exec statements to include (Optional)
 *	`output_file_path` - defines the path to use if writing to a local file
 * `output_module`    - the name of the output module to use
+* `output_options` - an array of options for the added output_module.
+Each
+  item in the array will be an line in this section of the config file
+* `output_template` - for use custom template
 *	`output_port`      - the port on the remote host to send data to

 `nxlog::config::processor` - builds a Processor section using the specified name.

 * `processor_module` - the name of the processor module to use
+* `processor_template` - for use custom template
 * `porcessor_input_format` - the format of the data being converted or processed
 * `processor_output_format` - the format to convert the data to
 * `processor_csv_output_fields` - fields which are placed in the CSV lines.